Report by Dr Sarah Alexander

 - Workloads were described as being excessive by about one-quarter of staff (24%) while 44% indicated their workloads were just bearable.

-Some staff felt that they could not let on that they had an injury or health issue to their supervisors/employers in case of negative response, and this, combined with reports of bullying suggests that not all early childhood services have a culture of inclusion and respect, and also some may have little real staff involvement in health and safety matters and decisions.
+Some staff felt that they could not let on that they had an injury or health issue in case of negative response, and this, combined with reports of bullying suggests that not all early childhood services have a culture of inclusion and respect, and also some may have little real staff involvement in health and safety matters and decisions.

 There was no significant difference between reports of health and safety issues for workers at private/commercial and public/community-owned early childhood services.